 If your infant has mucositis, he or she will get IV treatments at the hospital.
 If your child is older, he or she may also get IV fluids or nutrition if eating or drinking is a problem.
 But if your child can eat and drink, do the following:

-Encourage your child to drink milk shakes and other cool foods
+Encourage your child to drink smoothies and other cool foods.

 Have your child avoid citrus or spicy or acidic foods.
 But it’s OK to allow them if your child wants them.
 The most important thing is that your child eats.